Father of Irish olympian dies in hiking accident

 The father of an Irish olympian has died in a hiking accident in the Vosges Mountains near Strasbourg in eastern France.

-John Quinn (60), father of Irish Olympian swimemr, Nicholas, lost his footing and fell some distance while hiking with friends on Saturday.
+John Quinn (60), father of Irish Olympian swimmer, Nicholas, lost his footing and fell some distance while hiking with friends on Saturday.

 A native of Waterford, he has been living in Strasbourg – where he worked in the EU – for the past five years with his wife, Mary (nee Sheridan), a native of Turlough Road, Castlebar.